khalilbellil/metalifebot/README.md

 A discord bot with some custom features

 ## Features
-- Add a role called '📀・VIP' to each member that invites 10 users to the discord server.
+- Gives a configured role to each member that reaches the invites threshold.
-- /website : shares metalife website in the chat
+- /website : shares metalife website in the chat.
+- Removes the configured role if invited user leaves the guild and threshold is not reached anymore.
+- Sends a private message when role is given or removed (with localization).

 ## How to use ?
 - Create a file named /db.js